How to Get Started with Film Photography – A Guide for Newbies and Digital Photographers Looking to Differentiate

 Get a Camera That Suits Not Only Your Needs but Also Your Personality

 First and foremost, you’ll need a film camera.
 There are many options available, from vintage rangefinders to modern SLRs.
 It’s essential to consider the type of photography you want to do before making a decision.
 For example, a compact rangefinder camera may be the best option if you’re interested in street photography.
-If you’re more interested in landscape photography, a medium-format camera with a more significant negative may be a better choice.
+If you’re more into landscape photography, a medium-format camera may be a better choice.
 An excellent place to start when choosing a camera is to think about the type of photography you’re interested in and then research the cameras that are best suited for that type of photography.

 I have over fifty cameras in my collection, and I’ve tried several hundred over the years.
 Whether you decide to start with a new film camera or a vintage, you can find excellent choices for pretty much any budget.
 I’d recommend starting with a budget of one hundred pounds for a body and another fifty or so for a couple of lenses.
-If you are in London, there’s an amazing shop called Mr Cads near Victoria Station, which is pretty much the coolest vintage camera store I’ve ever seen in my life (they also have an online shop) or just dive in on eBay and be sure to read the detailed descriptions and check buyer ratings and feedback.
+If you are in London, there’s an amazing shop called Mr Cads near Victoria Station, which is pretty much the coolest vintage camera store I’ve ever been to in my life; I highly recommend or just dive in on eBay and be sure to read the detailed descriptions and check buyer ratings and feedback.
 I’ve bought a ton of stuff over the years from both and never had any major issues.

 My recommendations: